mtsch/Ripserer.jl/docs/src/index.md

   with the default of ``\mathbb{Z}_p`` for a prime ``p``.
 * Sparse distance matrix and thresholding support.
 * Computing representative cocycles of persistent cohomology.
+* Computing persistent homology and representative cycles (experimental).
-* Plotting persistence diagrams, barcodes, matchings and representative cocycles.
+* Plotting persistence diagrams, barcodes, matchings, simplices and representative cocycles.
-* Generic API.
+* Extensible interface.

 Ripserer uses [PersistenceDiagrams.jl](https://github.com/mtsch/PersistenceDiagrams.jl) to represent persistence diagrams.
 It reexports some basic functionality, but please see that